omgitspradeep/MemoryGame/README.md

 How to run this game in your computer?
 1. Just download the source code
-2. Just open the index.html from project in your browser and you can play.
+2. Open the index.html from project in your browser and you can play.